Visualising & Analysing Biomedical Datasets with RCode: MED650, Offered By: Research Study Skills

 Be able to plot histograms, scatterplots, box & whisker plots, heatmaps etc. and turn these into publication quality PDF files.
 Be able to design a data format and prepare data appropriately in a spreadsheet/database.
 Be able to load data from spreadsheets into statistical analysis software.
 Be able to describe the distributions and interactions of data items by interpreting visualisations such as histograms and scatterplots.
 Be able to select and perform appropriate statistical tests on biomedical data.
 Be able to write appropriate text description of the statistical tests and results that could be included in the Methods and Results section of a thesis or research paper.
 Be able to carry out elementary programming in R to automate data processing and visualisation (optional).

 This module is now run via online learning in MOLE.
-Material available from 18th September 2016.

 This module is a distance learning course which is run online via MOLE.

-Dr Simon Cross
+Prof Simon Cross

 Tue, Jul 31st 2018, 11:00